emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/standard-mem.md

 ### ROM areas

-Some "controllers" - used as embedded devices - usually logically organize memory into areas, some of which are read only, which usually contains the firmware, and some are rewritable.
+Some "controllers" - used as embedded devices - usually logically organize memory into areas, some of which are read-only, which usually contains the firmware, and some are rewritable.
 Physically, these memories are wired to specific addresses, so the programmer can access them.

-Standard operating memory plugin emulates this behavior.
-It allows to define ROM areas which represent read only memory.
+The standard operating memory plugin emulates this behavior.
+It allows us to define ROM areas that represent read-only memory.
 There can be set up multiple ROM areas, and they can overlap.
-Effectively it means that memory cells in ROM area cannot be changed from software running on the emulator.
+Effectively it means that memory cells in the ROM area cannot be changed from software running on the emulator.
 All writes to the memory will be ignored.

-Manually, as a user it is possible to change the values, but only by loading new memory image.
+Manually, as a user, it is possible to change the values, but only by loading a new memory image.
 Editing the value will not work.

 If a ROM range is defined, it is possible to remove only a part of it, effectively splitting the range and correcting their boundaries.
 For example, if there is defined a ROM range from `0x0A - 0x64` (see the image above), then it is possible to remove a range e.g. `0x32 - 0x46`, which is the part of defined ROM area.
 Then, the original ROM area is split into two parts - first will be a range from `0x0A - 0x31`, and the second from `0x47 - 0x64`.

 ### Memory bank-switching

 This technique was invented as a workaround for a problem when the address space of a processor was smaller than memory size.
-In order to overcome this issue, memory was logically split into many regions of size equal to the processor address space.
+To overcome this issue, memory was logically split into many regions of size equal to the processor address space.
 These regions are called "banks".

 Physically, banks could refer to the same memory, but they could be also different memories (e.g. external cartridges), and the bank-switching involved switching the active memory.